rach7777/monax-may/content/home_overview/overview.md

 ---

-title: "The Smart Contract Application Platform"
+title: "The Ecosystem Application Platform"
 icon: "console"
-weight: 10
+weight: -1000

 ---

-Eris is free software that allows anyone to build their own secure, low-cost, run-anywhere data infrastructure using blockchain and smart contract technology.
+We build free software that allows anyone to build, ship, and run their own secure, run-anywhere collaborative process management applications using [blockchain](), [smart contract](), and [distributed file storage]() technology.